lakshmi-devagiri/Data-Science/README.md

 Stride: to the step size with which the filter moves (or slides) over the input data.

 **2.Max Pooling**: Down-sample the feature map to reduce its size and keep important features.

-Three types of Pooling : Max-Pooling, Avg-Pooling, Min-Pooling **3.Flattening:** Convert the pooled 2D feature map into a 1D vector .
+Three types of Pooling : Max-Pooling, Avg-Pooling, Min-Pooling

+**3.Flattening:** Convert the pooled 2D feature map into a 1D vector.

 **4.Fully Connected Layer (ANN)**: Pass the flattened vector through fully connected layers to make predictions.

 **5.Output Layer:** Produce the final prediction, typically using softmax (for classification) or no activation (for regression).